LearningNerd/learningnerd.github.io/_cats/mob-coding.md

 **Mob Coding Blog Posts:**

-Many of my [**daily learning notes**](/daily/) are partially or entirely focused on what I've been experimenting and struggling with as I'm building this app, so I decided to create a category just for this topic!
+Many of my [**daily learning notes**](/daily/) are partially or entirely focused on what I've been learning, experimenting, and struggling with as I'm building this app, so I decided to create a category just for this topic!

 <div class="tiles">
   {% for post in site.posts %}